telerik/uwp-docs/cloud-integration/azure/cognitive-services/text-translation-api.md

 This article will guide you through the process of integrating Azure's [Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) with the controls from the **Telerik UI for UWP** suite.

-## Create a Bing Speech API Account
+## Create a Translator Text API Account

 Before you start, you need to create a new Translation Text API account through the Azure portal.
 This has been explained in great detail in [this article](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).